-I am a huge fan of Quebec, Canada, but had never been to Montreal.
-Quebec is one of the few cities that I choose to return to over and over.
-You can read about my Quebec trip here.
-One of my besties had never been to Canada, so last summer we did a road trip to Canada’s other large French-speaking city– Montreal, with kids!
+One of my besties had never been to Canada, so when our kids were young, we went on a road trip to Canada’s other large French-speaking city—Montreal—with kids!
 Read about the road trip from Boston to Montreal here.
-With English spoken almost everywhere and a huge offering of things to do, it is a pretty ideal first foreign city for families.
+With English spoken almost everywhere and a huge offering of things to do, Montreal is a pretty ideal first foreign city for families.
 Read on for ideas of things to do with kids in Montreal.

 2-Day Montreal Itinerary